Erina Mano: 2011

 Also in 2011, it was announced that Mano would star in a short film called "Miyuki's Wind Bell".

 In 2011 she had her another solo concert named, Mano Erina's Concert Tour 2011〜Hatachi no Otome 801DAYS.

 In July she made a public appearance at South Korea to attend the Puchon International Fantastic Film which would film her movie.

 2012

-On April 18, it was announced that Mano, Yajima Maimi, Suzuki Airi, and Okai Chisato would star in a new stage play, Theatre In The Round.
+On April 18, it was announced that Mano, Maimi Yajima, Airi Suzuki, and Chisato Okai would star in a new stage play, Theatre In The Round.
 On November 30, it was announced that she would be joining the M-Line fanclub in March 2013.

 2013

-On February 19, it was announced she would star in TV Tokyo's drama Minna!
+On February 19, it was announced that Mano would star in TV Tokyo's drama Minna!
 ESPer Dayo!.
 On February 23, she released the photobook Mano na no and graduated from Hello!
 Project.
 On July 25, it was announced she would star in the drama Nijushi no Hitomi, which was her first prime time drama.
 On August 18, Mano appeared on the cover of the magazine Nini-Funi.
-On December 6, her manager announced that she would appear in a new drama, Shark, in January 2014. starring Johnnies Jr.
+On December 6, her manager announced that she would appear in a new drama, Shark, in January 2014, starring Johnnies Jr.